NLnetLabs/rotonda/design docs/filtering-design-survey.md

         }
     }

-    filter-term prefix-not-in-as-set for route {
+    term prefix-not-in-as-set for route {
         with irr_customers;
         from {
             found_prefix.matches;